Prologue

 There were some flowers in the chapel, and in the main hall, but even they were not for the delectation of the nuns or pupils; they were there for the Glory of God.
 There was certainly nothing that might be regarded by the authorities as ostentatious.

 Now many less-than-agreeable thoughts scudded through the mind of the young woman who had come in here about twenty minutes ago.
 She was aged in her mid-thirties.
-She was proud of the fact that she did not easily get upset by circumstances, and always maintained a quiet disposition.
-She was a good listener, and was comfortable with acknowledging her vulnerabilities.
-Would these traits assist her in the meeting she would soon be attending?
 She wore her black hair short.
 Her comportment was upright and resolute, and anyone who examined her face would be made aware of her sense of determination.
+They would also be engrossed by the dimples that adorned her mouth when she smiled, although she herself was hardly aware of them.

 She had made her way to the place of her appointment, and was sitting in the hallway outside the office of the Reverend Mother.
 This was a dreary spot.
 The bare stone slabs of the floor made common cause with the distempered walls of the corridor, which looked as if they were weeping, by virtue of the droplets of condensation that glistened upon them.
-While she waited the time passed slowly, each minute adding to the sense of foreboding in advance of her meeting.
+Twenty minutes of waiting, each second stretching longer than the last, had sharpened her certainty that nothing good awaited her behind that heavy oak door.

 Stop that, she commanded herself.
 The ability to take her thoughts in hand and control them had stood her in good stead before.
 There was nothing, she knew, that would not pass.

 It seemed to her when it was opened that the office entrance had the aspect of a bear trap, and she was the unfortunate defenceless bear.
-She was beckoned in by the Reverend Mother herself.
+Helen felt her pulse quicken as the Reverend Mother beckoned her inside with a single curled finger.
 The stiff material of the rustling habit wended its way to the other side of her desk, where it and its wearer sat down.
 The scent of furniture polish had always been a feature of this room.
 This morning was no different, and the young woman’s senses were further sharpened by the realisation that there was no chair on the outside of the desk.
 There was one parked up against a wall to the left, but it was too far away for her to fetch without betraying a sense of independence, and she did not want to do that now.
 It would have been seen as untoward, even insubordinate, by the habited woman opposite.

 “Do you know why you were asked to come here?”
 Looking up.